Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Related Work

 Although few, 1D models also prove promising in the heart-murmur detection domain.
 In \cite{alkhodari_ensemble_2022} the authors employ a transformer-based neural network and train it on 1D wavelet power features extracted from raw PCG signals.
 On the other hand, \cite{10081735} proposes using a U-Net to predict heart states from the raw PCG signal and combine the predictions with a ResNet model for the final classification.
 In a different approach, the authors of \cite{10081890} suggest that the combination of a 1D CNN-Bi-LSTM model coupled with attention mechanisms, trained in conjunction with a feature-based classifier leads to robust abnormal PCG signal detection.

-In this work, we build upon our preliminary research \cite{ballas_listen2yourheart_2022} for the 2022 PhysioNet challenge.
-In particular, we demonstrate the value of adopting self-supervised contrastive learning for robust PCG classification and also report the top augmentations which should be implemented in such a framework.
-To our knowledge, this is the first study extensively researching the benefits of each augmentation, and their combinations, for contrastive SSL in 1D PCG signal processing.
-The aim of this study is to provide future researchers with best-practices regarding PCG signal augmentation, while also propose a structured protocol for the evaluation of developed methods.
+In this work, we build upon our preliminary research \cite{ballas_listen2yourheart_2022} for the 2022 PhysioNet Challenge.
+In particular, we demonstrate the value of adopting self-supervised contrastive learning for robust PCG classification and also report the top augmentations that should be implemented in such a framework.
+Through our research, we aim to extensively investigate the benefits of each augmentation, and their combinations, for contrastive SSL in 1D PCG signal processing.
+The aim of this study is to provide future researchers with best practices regarding PCG signal augmentation, while also proposing a structured protocol for the evaluation of developed methods.